Joint Beamforming Optimization and Mode Selection for RDARS-Aided MIMO Systems: System Model and Problem Formulation

 \subsection{RDARS Architecture}

 A RDARS composed of $N$ elements is employed, with $a$ elements connected to the BS and operating in the ``connection mode", while the remaining $N\!-\!a$ passive elements operate in the ``reflection mode" to reflect the incident signal to favorable directions.
 Since each element can be dynamically switched between the connection and reflection modes, it offers an extra DoF to achieve selection gains.
-Such transformation can be realized via a switching network (SW) as illustrated in Fig.~\ref{SW Network}.
+Such transformation can be realized via a switching network (SW) as illustrated in Fig.~\ref{SW Network} \footnote{ Compared to conventional DAS and RIS, the additional hardware in the RDARS is the SW, which includes RF switches designed for dynamic mode switching.
+As we know, RF switches have been utilized in antenna selection techniques within the domain of hybrid beamforming for massive MIMO communications.
+They serve to reduce hardware costs by substituting for analog phase shifters or RF chains \cite{sanayei2004antenna,Gao2018Hybrid,elbir2019joint}.
+Analog RF switches offer significantly lower complexity and power consumption, which enhances the appeal of antenna selection \cite{Ant-SW-R1,Ant-SW-R2}.
+Although the cable connections and mode switches involved in the hardware implementation of RDARS will incur an acceptable hardware cost, the performance improvement makes the RDARS structure particularly appealing.}.
 Flexible configurations are available for the number and locations of elements in the connection mode.
 In this paper, we assume the number of connected elements, i.e., $a$, is predefined.

 In comparison to the traditional fully passive RIS, the RDARS architecture inherits low-cost advantages from elements in the reflection mode.
 On the other hand, it overcomes the multiplicative fading effect from those in the connection mode.
 Since a small number of elements in the connection mode can lead to a substantial performance improvement, we assume the number of connected elements is much smaller than the total number of elements on RDARS, i.e., $a<<N$.